-The comprehensive introduction to Microsoft Power BI, fully updated for 2020.
+The comprehensive introduction to Microsoft Power BI, fully updated for 2020 and covering many of the topics required for the exam DA-100.

 Master Power BI Desktop, the Power BI service & Power BI mobile.
 This user-friendly course is designed to familiarize you with Microsoft Power BI’s business intelligence capabilities in the most logical order.